dphuang2/PoGoBag/README.md

 2) Open terminal and change direcotry into whichever directory you want to place the project in: "cd ~" (for home directory) <br>
 3) In that directory, clone the project "git clone https://github.com/dphuang2/PoGoBag.git" <br>
 4) change directory into the project: "cd PoGoBag" <br>
+5) Copy database.yml example: "cp config/database.yml.example config/database.yml"
-5) Install all dependencies: "bundle install" <br>
+6) Install all dependencies: "bundle install" <br>
-6) Run database setup and start the server <br>
+7) Run database setup and start the server <br>
 ```
 rake db:setup
 rails s
 ```

-7) Open your browser and navigate to http://localhost:3000 <br>
+8) Open your browser and navigate to http://localhost:3000 <br>
-8) Login and browse your Pokemon!
+9) Login and browse your Pokemon!

 ![Imgur](http://i.imgur.com/Yzz5ouC.png)